LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US025/01.requirements-engineering/Readme.md

-# US025 - Cancel an entry in the Agenda
+# US025 - As a GSM, I want to Cancel an entry in the Agenda

 ## 1. Requirements Engineering